-SEO offers a visible and effective search presence which leads to a considerable increase of sales, profitability, and cost efficiency for our clients.
+SEO offers a visible and effective search presence, which leads to a considerable increase in sales, profitability, and cost efficiency for our clients.

-Is SEO Dead?
-It appears to me that there is some confusion about what SEO really is.
-Keep in mind that the letter "O" in SEO is the alphabetical value for "optimization”.
-As long as there is the existence of anything imperfect there will always be the need for optimization.
-Ie. Video optimization AKA "editing" (not as in Video SEO) will always exist no matter what.
-Can you shoot a full 90 min video without editing?
-Sure you could, but should you?
-(Stand up comedian Chris Rock said "You could drive with your feet but it doesn't mean it's a good idea!")
-Even if you did only show your unedited video, would it be optimized for your trailer, reel, television, sound, titles, credits.
+To those who ask, it appears that there is some confusion about what SEO is.
+Keep in mind that the letter "O" in SEO stands for "optimization."
+As long as anything imperfect exists, there will always be the need for optimization, for example, video optimization, aka "video editing," will always exist no matter what.
+Can you shoot a full 90-minute video without editing?
+Sure you can, but should you?
+(Comedian Chris Rock said "You could drive with your feet, but it doesn't mean it's a good idea!")
+Even if you did show an unedited video, would it be optimized for your trailer, reel, television, sound, titles, and credits?
 Of course not!
-Justin Bieber may be able to shoot a 90 min un-optimized AKA "unedited" video on his Iphone and get it to air on NBC, but are you Justin Bieber?
+Justin Bieber may be able to shoot a 90-minute un-optimized AKA "unedited" video on his iPhone and get it to air on NBC, but are you, Justin Bieber?
 Probably not.
-So would you be willing to forego a deal with NBC just because you don't feel optimizing/editing your video to their ever-changing QC standards is worth it?
+So would you be willing to forego a deal with NBC just because you don't feel editing/optimizing your video to their ever-changing quality control standards is worth it?

-This is the exact same silliness that comes out of the mouths of people who brag about how well they are doing without SEO.
-In reality, these people have absolutely no idea how much money is being left on the table and there is no "test" for that one, unless they were already in the #1 organic spot on Google for their "money making keyword” (Not their “vanity” keyword) and realized that the profit margin was negative.
-Even if they did go through that whole scenario they probably optimized for the wrong keyword.
+The statement "SEO is dead" is the same kind of silly comment that comes from people who brag about how well they’re doing without SEO, when in reality these people have no idea how much money is being left on the table.
+There is no "test" for that unless they were already in the number one organic spot on Google for their "money-making keyword (not their ‘vanity’ keyword) and realized that the profit margin was negative.
+Show me a company that went through the above scenario, and I'll show you a company that optimized for the wrong keyword.

-It's true that now SEO is about far more than just backlinks.
-True, SEO must be 90% about relevancy that translates into conversion.
-When this is not the case, SEO can leave a horrific taste in your mouth.
+It's 100% true that now SEO is about far more than just backlinks.
+True, SEO must be 90% about relevancy that translates into click-through-rates (a form of conversion).
+When this is not the case, SEO can leave a horrible taste in your mouth.
 Think of it as a cell phone with no signal or a dead battery.